 Arrive at the hospital or surgical center at your scheduled time.
 You’ll be asked to change into a patient gown.
-You’ll then be given an IV to provide fluids and medication.
-Shortly before surgery, an anesthesiologist will talk with you.
+You’ll then be given an IV to provide fluids and medicine.
+Shortly before surgery, an anesthesiologist or nurse anesthetist will talk with you.
 He or she will explain the types of anesthesia used to prevent pain during surgery.
 You will have one or more of the following:

 Monitored sedation to make you relaxed and sleepy.